 Which products are not affected by the new tariffs?

 Will China or the US win the trade war?

 The trade war also comes with some unintended consequences, that have the potential to backfire massively.

 As of September 2019, the added tariffs apply to the majority of products imported from China.
 By December, we can expect all products (with some exemptions) imported from China to the US to be subject to a 15 to 25% tariff.
 As trade talks have seemingly stalled, it’s essential for importers and Amazon sellers to prepare for what is likely the new normal:

 1. All companies importing to the US are affected by the new tariffs, including non-US companies importing as a foreign importer of record

-3. For many product categories, it’s still not an option to simply shift orders to suppliers in other Asian countries – because for most categories there simply are no factories outside of China.
-Hence, your option is most likely to either pass on the new tariffs so your customers – or not buy products at all.
+3. For many product categories, it’s still not an option to simply shift orders to suppliers in other Asian countries.
+For most categories there simply are no factories outside of China.
+Hence, your option is most likely to either pass on the new tariffs to your customers – or not buy products at all.

 The trade war is an ongoing affair, with two rounds already in place, and more to come.

 We are now at a point where the majority of goods imported from China to the US are subject to the added tariffs.
 Without a trade deal between China and the United States, it’s likely that we’ll see the tariffs being increased further.

 25% is not the upper limit.
 Washington has already hinted that the tariffs can go even higher.